d-morrison/IntroStatActivities/11-RG-paired.Rmd

 # Inference for a Quantitative Response with Paired Samples

-## Week 11 Reading Guide: Inference for a Single Mean or Paired Mean Difference
+## Module 11 Reading Guide: Inference for a Single Mean or Paired Mean Difference

 ### Chapter 17 (Inference for a single mean) {-}